Stability of 2D steady Euler flows related to least energy solutions of the Lane-Emden equation

 \end{proof}

-Having Proposition \ref{eccz}, the following stability theorem can be easily proved by repeating the arguments in Section 3. \begin{theorem} $\tilde\omega_p$ is stable in the $L^s$ norm of the vorticity with respect to initial perturbations in $L^\infty(D)$, where $s\in(1,+\infty),$ and is also stable in the energy norm $\|\cdot\|_E$ with respect to initial perturbations in $\mathcal S_p\cap L^\infty(D)$. \end{theorem}
+Proceeding as in Section 3, the following stability theorem can be easily obtained by using the variational characterization proved in Proposition \ref{eccz}. \begin{theorem} $\tilde\omega_p$ is stable in the $L^s$ norm of the vorticity with respect to initial perturbations in $L^\infty(D)$, where $s\in(1,+\infty),$ and is also stable in the energy norm $\|\cdot\|_E$ with respect to initial perturbations in $\mathcal S_p\cap L^\infty(D)$. \end{theorem}

 It is well-known that for any smooth bounded domain $D$ \eqref{p011} admits a unique solution $\tilde u_1$ (see \S6.5, \cite{E} for example).
 Denote $\tilde\omega_1=-\Delta \tilde u_1$.
 Hence $\tilde\omega_1$ is the unique function satisfying